 At Esperança South, the drilling was focused on extending the known mineralization along strike as well down dip.
-The Company had already drilled 103 holes along a 2,800 meters long drilling line which follows the strike of the soil anomaly and the open cuts worked by the local garimpeiros.
+The Company drilled 103 holes along a 2,800 meters long drilling line which follows the strike of the soil anomaly and the open cuts worked by the local garimpeiros.

-In the Esperança Center area, 34 holes have been drilled to date to investigate a 2,500-meter-long by 800 meters wide soil anomaly.
-Here the drilling campaigns were designed to fill in the grid, which has drilling lines spaced from 200 meters to 400 meters and also in a fence-like pattern, to follow mineralization along the cross-sections.
+In the Esperança Center area, 34 holes were drilled to investigate a 2,500-meter-long by 800 meters wide soil anomaly.
+This drilling campaign was designed to fill in the grid, which has drilling lines spaced from 200 meters to 400 meters and also in a fence-like pattern, to follow mineralization along the cross-sections.
 At Esperança Center, the drilling enhanced the previous findings and a mineralized zone of approximately 1,000 meters was defined.
-The strong geochemical anomaly continues further north for at least another 1,500 meters and further drilling will be required for this area.
+The strong geochemical anomaly continues further north for at least another 1,500 meters.